 Line a baking sheet with parchment paper or aluminum foil.
 Arrange 8 slices of thick-cut applewood-smoked bacon over the parchment/foil and bake for 8 minutes in the preheated oven.
 Drain the oil and sprinkle the bacon with 2 tablespoons of maple sugar or light brown sugar.

 Bake for 8 more minutes, or until the bacon is glazed.
 Set aside.

-Chop 1 small onion and mince 3 cloves of garlic.
+Chop an onion and mince 3 cloves of garlic.
 My three-year-old stole my beautiful new head of garlic from the fridge and misplaced it (ahhhh, can't wait to find that!), so I used the 2 lone cloves I could find in the drawer and a dash of garlic powder instead.